AI-Ascent/AI-Ascent-Backend/README.md

 - Personalized skill suggestions based on user context and feedback insights
 - Integration with external search (Tavily) for additional resources when needed
 - Support for various resource types (tutorials, courses, documentation, etc.)

+Notes on agent behavior:
+- Skill agent returns a JSON string (not a Python dict/object).
+It prefers the internal catalog and will only search the web sparingly.
+- Coordinator agent also formats its final answer as a JSON string and can call a lightweight internal "json" tool as a guardrail.
+- Opportunity agent surfaces mentor emails when available—API responses include them when the tool finds a match.

 ### Mentorship Matching
 - Find mentors within the organization based on improvement areas